Direct Marketing Commission - Enforcing Higher Industry Standards

 • The sanction imposed is not proportionate.

-Where the IAC agrees to consider an appeal, that decision will be communicated by notice to the member within 30 days of submission of the appeal.
-From this notice, the IAC then has a period of eight weeks in which to consider the appeal.
+Where the IAC agrees to consider an appeal, that decision will be communicated by notice to the appellant at the earliest opportunity but no later than 30 calendar days of submission of the appeal.
+The IAC then has eight weeks from the date of that notice to consider the appeal.

-Where the IAC finds in favour of the member, they will refer the decision back to the DMC and invite it to reconsider its findings or the sanction imposed.
+Where the IAC finds in favour of the appellant, they will refer the decision back to the DMC and invite it to reconsider its findings or the sanction imposed.

-Where a decision by the DMC has been found to be perverse, the IAC will make their own decision.
+Where a decision by the DMC has been found to be perverse, the IAC will make its own decision.
 This will be final and binding on all parties.

-The DMC must consider a case redirected by the IAC within 30 days of his decision.
+The DMC must consider a case redirected by the IAC within 30 calendar days of the decision.
 Once the DMC has either confirmed or substituted its earlier decision, that decision shall be final and binding on all parties.
+Both the member and complainant will be notified of the final decision within seven calendar days.

 For further details please contact the Secretariat on dm@dmcommission.com